American Airlines says United got a better deal in major O'Hare makeover

 "The project will create 60,000 construction jobs through 2026 and ensures one of the City's economic engines is positioned to drive significant growth for the region in the years and decades to come," Emanuel's office said in a press release.

-The renovations, which will be paid for with fees that airlines pay to the airport, will remake Terminal 2 into the O'Hare Global Terminal and put in "state-of-the-art" screening systems that could speed up the security check process.
+The renovations, which will be paid for in part with fees that airlines pay to the airport, will eventually remake Terminal 2 into the O'Hare Global Terminal and put in "state-of-the-art" screening systems that could speed up the security check process.
 O'Hare will also get new self-service check-in technology.

 Construction is slated to begin in 2019.